 Fortunately, Sandalwood trees grow in other parts of the world.
 However, finding an oil that has the smooth, sweetness of the signature Mysore Sandalwood oil, yet is grown sustainably, entails an old fashioned treasure hunt.
 Sandalwood oils distilled from trees in other parts of the world have their own unique beauty but most often do not have the coveted warm, richness.
 After smelling global samples of Sandalwood over the past three decades, we were recently awe-inspired by a sustainable Australian vintage with some of the most exquisite aroma nuances imaginable.
 The warmth of this batch, directly from the producer, has the soft, sweet, creaminess one only dreams of with that first whiff.

 As one of the few essential oils that appreciates with time, it will only become more valuable and beautiful.
-It is something to consider setting aside with your most beloved treasures, as it is one of the few oils that appreciates with time.
+It is something to consider setting aside with your most beloved treasures to revisit as it evolves over the years.
 While memories often become sweeter and gilded with time, few material things do.
 Sandalwood is the exception, as it becomes ever more gorgeous in its material form, while also offering the transcendent opportunity to merge scent experiences with emotions and create sweet golden memories in and of themselves.